 Consider Your Options

-Students can take general education classes at a community college to earn credits towards an associate degree.
+Students can take general education classes at a community college to earn credits toward an associate degree.
 Community college is more affordable and often more flexible than a traditional university.
 Students can take classes from several different fields to help them choose a career path.
-Community colleges also provide opportunities for non-traditional students to help them balance education with their other responsibilities.
+Community colleges also provide opportunities for non-traditional students to balance education with other responsibilities such as work and family.

-Trade schools allow students to learn a skill quickly from mentors in their field.
+Technical colleges and community colleges may seem the same at first, but they are quite different.
+Technical colleges or trade schools allow students to learn a skill quickly from mentors in their field.
 Also called technical schools, these programs are relatively short.
-Comparing a technical education versus a four-year college education, you’ll see that each option serves different needs.
+Comparing a four-year college program or a community college versus a technical college, you’ll see that each option serves different needs.
 If you have a specialized career in mind, trade schools provide a fast track to get you there.

-Trade School vs. Community College: Pros and Cons
+Community Colleges vs. Technical Schools: Pros and Cons

 Finding the right school is key to helping you achieve the career of your dreams.
-Compare community college versus tech school to choose the right option for you:
+Compare the following differences between community college and tech school to choose the best option for your goals:

 Available Programs